Sterling weakens further against the dollar

 - No Comments

-Sterling traded near its weakest in three weeks against the dollar this morning, hurt by widening differentials between the United States and the UK after robust jobs numbers strengthened speculation of a rate hike by the Federal Reserve.
+Sterling traded near its weakest in three weeks against the dollar this morning, hurt by widening rate differentials between the United States and the UK after robust jobs numbers strengthened speculation of a rate hike by the Federal Reserve.

-In contrast, the Bank of kick started its quantitative easing programme today, having lowered interest rates to record lows last week to stave off an economic slowdown in Britain after the Brexit vote.
+In contrast, the Bank of England kick started its quantitative easing programme today, having lowered interest rates to record lows last week to stave off an economic slowdown in Britain after the Brexit vote.

 The BoE also cut growth forecasts for next year and hinted at more easing to come, all of which is likely to see the pound stay under pressure in the medium term.